utksi/utksi.github.io/index.md

     <img src="/resources/langs/c.png">
     <div class="languagesText">
       <strong>C</strong>
-      Barely use it, since I almost never do low-level things, and if I do, I either use C++ or use P/Invoke on C#.
+      Barely use it, since I almost never do low-level things, and if I do, I either use C++ or use a python wrapper.
     </div>
   </div>
   <div class="listSeparator"></div>